Top tips for maximising Coefficient of Performance

 Electric compressor driven heat pumps using conventional refrigerants all have very similar characteristics when it comes to the question of how efficiently they perform.
 The ratio between electricity input and heat output is known as the Coefficient of Performance or CoP.

 Manufacturers use several types of compressor (scroll, rotary reciprocating etc.) variously combined with different refrigerants (R134a, R407C, R410A etc.) to produce many different heat pump types, but they all behave in a very similar manner when it comes to how efficiently they operate.
-Despite what the marketing people might like you to think, nobody really has a magic compressor or special refrigerant, they are all within a few percentage of each other when it comes to CoP.
+Despite what the marketing people might like you to think, nobody really has a magic compressor or special refrigerant, they are all within a few percentages of each other when it comes to CoP.

 Of the compressor types, reciprocating are usually towards the bottom end of the league, but they do have the great advantage that they are very quiet thus enabling indoor installation, which in some ways offsets the slight loss of CoP – as any heat losses from pipe runs and the unit itself contribute to the heating rather than being lost.